ws1985productions/se_project_express/README.md

-# WTWR (What to Wear?): Back End
+# Project 12: WTWR (What to Wear?): Back End
+A description of the project and its functionality
 The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
+Understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
 The eventual goal is to create a server with an API and user authorization.
-## Running the Project
-`npm run start` — to launch the server

-`npm run dev` — to launch the server with the hot reload feature

-### Testing
-Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
-The file `sprint.txt` should contain the number of the sprint you're currently working on.
-For ex.
-12
+Technologies and techniques used
+Developed an Express.js project to build a server-side application.

+Implemented error-handling mechanisms to improve application reliability.

+Configured routes and controllers to handle API requests and ensure seamless functionality.

+Integrated a MongoDB database with the server for efficient data storage and retrieval.

+project on GitHub Pages